Compact Dynamical Foliations: Abstract

 \section{Abstract}

 According to the work of Dennis Sullivan, there exists a smooth flow on the 5-sphere all of whose orbits are periodic although there is no uniform bound on their periods.
 The question addressed in this article is whether these type of examples can occur in the partially hyperbolic context.
 That is, if does there exist a partially hyperbolic diffeomorphism of a compact manifold such that all the leaves of its center foliation are compact but there is no uniform bound for their volumes.
-We develop some tools to attack the previous question and show that it has negative answer provided that \emph{(a)} all periodic leaves have finite holonomy, or \emph{(b)} the center foliation is one dimensional and and the center stable and center unstable manifolds containing a periodic leaf have cyclic fundamental group, or \emph{(c)} when the partially hyperbolic diffeomorphism and its inverse are Lyapunov stable.
+We develop tools to attack the previous question and show that it has negative answer provided that all periodic leaves have finite holonomy.